panchishin/alphabeta/README.md

 ```

 ### uniqueKey( state )
 If your Generate Moves function has a chance of creating duplicate moves and or does not prune repeated moves, implement the *.uniqueKey* function.
 A unique key for your state is the absolute minimum information needed to identify a state as unique.
 Perhaps it is all of your state or perhaps it is state.key.
-This is an optional configuration which an lead to a great performance boost.
+This is an optional configuration which can lead to a great performance boost and in some cases double the search depth per time.
 ```js
 function uniqueKey( state ) {
 	// somedata and someotherdata together